Aerostack

 }

-Key rotation: When GitHub invalidates a token, you update the config on your laptop.
+Key rotation: When GitHub invalidates your token, you update the config on your laptop.
 But your colleague has the same config on their machine.
 And the CI/CD system.
 And the staging agent.
-And the production agent.
-That's five places to remember, five places where you might miss an update.
-If you miss even one, that agent starts failing silently.
+And production.
+That's five places to remember.
+Miss one and that agent fails silently.

-New machine: Onboarding a new team member means copying this entire config structure and filling in all five credential sets.
-Copy-paste is prone to mistakes.
-And every credential is sitting in plaintext in a config file.
+New machine setup: Onboarding a new team member means copying this entire config structure and filling in all five credential sets.
+Every credential sits in plaintext in a config file, and copy-paste errors are inevitable at that volume.

-Tool naming collisions: If two of your MCP servers both define a tool called search, which one does the agent call?
-There's no automatic namespacing.
-You have to coordinate tool names across five separate projects.
+Tool naming collisions: If two of your MCP servers both define a tool called search, there's no automatic namespacing.
+You'll coordinate tool names across five separate projects, or the agent picks the wrong one and you won't know until something breaks.

-No central inventory: You have no single view of what tools are actually available.
+No central inventory: There's no single view of what tools are actually available.
 Did you enable the GitHub search tool?
-Is the Slack integration connected?
+Is Slack actually connected?
 You have to dig into each config block to know what's live.
+I've lost 30-minute debugging sessions to this exact issue.

 The Workspace-as-Proxy Pattern

-Full disclosure: I built Aerostack.
-And this problem — config sprawl — was the first thing I wanted to solve when designing the OpenClaw integration.
+Full disclosure: I built Aerostack, and config sprawl was the first problem I wanted to solve when designing the OpenClaw integration.

 {